 What is clash detection?

-Clash detection (or “conflict detection”) corresponds to the process of superimposing two representations of the building, with the aim of identifying the “clashes” (differences) between the two entities.
+Clash detection corresponds to the process of superimposing two representations of the building, with the aim of identifying the “clashes” (differences) between the two entities.
 These two representations can be of different formats (BIM digital model or point cloud in particular), coming from different actors in the project, and representative of different timelines.

 Thus, a clash detection process makes it possible to detect if two elements (networks, partitions, etc.) of a building interfere in an inappropriate or unexpected way.

-• The” Soft Clash”, which correspond to the lack of space left around equipment, preventing its proper functioning or maintenance.
+- The” Soft Clash”, which correspond to the lack of space left around equipment, preventing its proper functioning or maintenance.
 These conflicts are mostly related to design errors.

-• The” Hard clash”: when 2 different objects are located in the same space, the two objects thus interfering.
+- The” Hard clash”: when 2 different objects are located in the same space, the two objects thus interfering.

 Note: it's also common to hear about “workflow clash.”
 These don't refer to object conflicts, but rather to workflow and calendar conflicts.